 A comprehensive trademark clearance search is one of the most important steps in the trademark registration process.

 You need confidence that your trademark application will be successful, and that you are not infringing upon the trademark rights of another company.

 A trademark search lays the foundation upon which your brand is built.

 A response should be tailored to the legal issues and case law that have been raised by the Trademark Office.

 You may only have one opportunity to respond properly and timely to an Office action before a final determination is made by a USPTO attorney.
 If you are unsuccessful, further evidence may be offered against registering your trademark.

 A strategic and precisely crafted response that forms a prima facie legal case can be the difference in overcoming a refusal to register your trademark.

-Trademark opposition matters are complex and require a committed strategy to prevail.
+Trademark opposition matters can be complex, and require a committed and detailed strategy in order to prevail.